ShadowXeldron/ShadowXeldron/README.md

 I'm a human bean (maybe I'm also a zombie since my brain is rotting) who goes around pretending to be an evil version of a pixelated dragon.
 I mainly make mods for Sonic 3 Angel Island Revisited

-I like Sonic, Mega Man, Mario, Doom, Pokemon, Minecraft, Terraria, Linux, Dogs and computing in general.
-I've also recently gotten into the Ur-Quan Masters (also known as Star Control 2).
+I like Sonic, Mega Man, Mario, Doom, Pokemon, Minecraft, Shin Megami Tensei, The Ur-Quan Masters, Terraria, Linux, Dogs and computing in general.

 **MY PROJECTS**
 Contributions are welcome on all of my projects!